DevMountain/node-auth-afternoon/README.md

 * Create a file called treasureController.js in the controllers folder.
 * Set module.exports to an object that will store our methods.
-* Create a method called dragonTreasure with parameters req and res
+* Create an async method called dragonTreasure with parameters req and res
     * This should get the database instance and run the get_dragon_treasure SQL file, passing in the number '1'.
+    * Use the await keyword on the database query and store the result on a variable.
     * Return the result of this database query as the response with status 200.

 * Now go to server/index.js and require treasureController.js storing it on a const variable called `tc`.
 * Create a get endpoint, '/api/treasure/dragon', with the function tc.dragonTreasure.

-* Go back to treasureController.js and create a method called getMyTreasure with parameters req and res.
+* Go back to treasureController.js and create an async method called getMyTreasure with parameters req and res.
     * This should get the database instance and run the get_my_treasure SQL file, passing in the id from req.session.user.
+    * Use the await keyword on the database query, and store the result on a variable.
     * Send the result of this database query as the response with status 200.

 * Now go to server/index.js and create a get endpoint, '/api/treasure/user', with the function tc.getMyTreasure.